 After four consecutive pomodoros, you take a longer break of 15 to 30 minutes.
 This rhythm trains your brain to focus intensely for short bursts while protecting against mental fatigue.
 Regular breaks improve both focus and retention, and switching off briefly boosts creative problem-solving when you return.

-PomoGrove is flexible — you don't have to follow the strict 25-minute rule.
+PomoForest is flexible β you don't have to follow the strict 25-minute rule.
 Many people prefer 50-minute deep work blocks with 10-minute breaks, or 90-minute sessions aligned with the brain's natural ultradian rhythm.
 Use the slider to set whatever interval works best for you.